hakenr/CloudDevelopment/README.md

 # NSWI152 - Cloud Development
+Labs for Cloud Applications Development (NSWI152) course @ MFF UK.

-## LAB 1 - Create & Deploy simple Web Site to Azure App Service
+# LAB 1 - Create & Deploy simple Web Site to Azure App Service
 1. Create a super-simple web application in Visual Studio.
 Follow the instructions below or pick a web project template of your preference:
 	1. Create new Visual Studio project using *ASP.NET Web Application (.NET Framework)* template (as *Empty* web application with *Web Forms* core references).
 	1. Add a new item to the root folder of the project - *Web Form* - Default.aspx